markCwatson/autocortext-lambdas/README.md

 ## PDF Upload

 The PDF upload Lambda function was triggered on document uploads to AWS S3 to convert documents to text and send them back to the AutoCortext servers for addition into the Retrieval Augmented Generation system.

+See [the AutoCortext repo on GitHub](https://github.com/markCwatson/autocortext) for more information.